djo1975/React-Capstone/README.md

 # 📖 Book-Store-React Project <a name="about-project"></a>

-**React/Redux Group Project** is a single webpage  Application that displays the rockets, dragons, missions and profile.
+**React Capstone Project** is a single webpage  Application that displays the countries abouth information.
 ## 🛠 Built With <a name="built-with"></a>

 ***For this project we used the Following tech-stack: